OCIT

 Young adults will need a Sponsor.
 The sponsor will be someone other than a parent, who will support the child in his or her Catholic Journey.
 The sponsor must be a Baptized and Confirmed Catholic, who is over the age of 16, and is in good standing with the Catholic Church.
 The sponsor will fill out a sponsor registration form.
 If you can’t find one we can provide the sponsor.

-RCIA CLASSES WILL BE STARTING SOON
+OCIT CLASSES WILL BE STARTING SOON

 If you or someone you know wishes to become Catholic or if you were Baptized in the Catholic faith but have not received your First Holy Communion and/or the Sacrament of Confirmation and are at least 18 years of age, this is your opportunity to achieve your goal.

-RCIA is the process in which Young Adults prepare to receive the Sacraments of Initiation (Baptism, Confirmation and first Holy Communion).
+OCIA is the process in which Young Adults prepare to receive the Sacraments of Initiation (Baptism, Confirmation and first Holy Communion).

-RCIY consists of four periods of formation: Pre-Catechumenate Period; Period of the Catechumenate; Period of Purification and Illumination and the Post-baptismal Period of catechesis / Mistagogy.
+OCIT consists of four periods of formation: Pre-Catechumenate Period; Period of the Catechumenate; Period of Purification and Illumination and the Post-baptismal Period of catechesis / Mistagogy.

 This period is known as the Period of Evangelization and Precatechumenate.
 For some, this process involves a long period of searching; the unbaptized have contact with people of faith and a personal faith experience lead people to inquire about the Catholic Church.
-After a conversation with a priest, or RCIC director, the person, known as an "inquirer," may seek acceptance into the Order of Catechumens, through the Rite of Acceptance.
+After a conversation with a priest, or OCIT director, the person, known as an "inquirer," may seek acceptance into the Order of Catechumens, through the Rite of Acceptance.
 During this Rite, the inquirer stands amidst the parish community and states that he or she wants to become a baptized member of the Catholic Church.
 The parish assembly affirms this desire and the inquirer becomes a Catechumen.

 CATECHUMENATE